| Home | New Testament Studies | John Table of Contents | Previous Section | Next Section |

 SPECIAL TOPIC: ELECTION/PREDESTINATION AND THE NEED FOR A THEOLOGICAL BALANCE

-▣ "has lifted up his heel against me" This is a quote from Psalm 41:9 (see notes online).
-The Oriental custom of eating together was a sign of friendship and covenant heightens Judas' offense.
-In the Near East to show the bottom of one's foot to another was a sign of contempt.
+▣ "has lifted up his heel against me" This is a quote from Psalm 41:9 (see my exegetical notes online free).
+The fact that the Oriental custom of eating together was a sign of friendship and covenant heightens Judas' offense (as was his kiss).

-13:19 This verse shows the purpose of Jesus' miracle signs and predictions (cf. John 20:31).
+13:19 "believe that" This verse shows the purpose of Jesus' miracle signs and predictions (cf. John 20:31).
 In John, belief is a growing and continuing experience.
 Jesus is continually developing the Apostles' trust/faith/belief.

 Jesus develops their faith by